datawire/ambassador-docs/docs/emissary/pre-release/topics/running/resolvers.md

 ### Kubernetes service-level discovery

 By default, $productName$ uses Kubernetes DNS and service-level discovery.
-In a `Mapping` resource, specifying `service: foo` will prompt $productName$ to look up the DNS address of the `foo` Kubernetes service.
+In an `AmbassadorMapping` resource, specifying `service: foo` will prompt $productName$ to look up the DNS address of the `foo` Kubernetes service.
 Traffic will be routed to the `foo` service.
 Kubernetes will then load balance that traffic between multiple pods.
 For more details on Kubernetes networking and how this works, see our blog post on [Session affinity, load balancing controls, gRPC-Web, and $productName$](https://blog.getambassador.io/session-affinity-load-balancing-controls-grpc-web-and-ambassador-0-52-2b916b396d0c).

 ### Kubernetes endpoint-level discovery